 When is the program available?

 Our presentations are only available during the four weeks in January.

 Who are the presentations meant for?

 The presentations are meant for an all female audience.
 In the past, we have found that female students are much quieter and less engaged in the presentation when male students are present.
 In addition, the presentations are meant to encourage interest in engineering and to promote students to take more math and science classes.
 Many high school seniors and even some juniors who have already decided on a particular major or career path will find the presentation less useful.
 Also as there is a team oriented, hands on activity in the presentation, we would prefer not to have more than 50 students at each presentation session.

 Steps you must take:

 - Designate a regional contact person for your region

 Each Women's Initiative presentation trip will cover five or more middle and high schools in an area.
 These schools must apply for the program as a group.
 It is very difficult for us to communicate with all of these schools, which is why we require only one contact person who interacts with us and helps organize the presentation schedule amongst all the schools in the area.

 The main tasks of the contact person include:

 - Finding at least 5 schools in the area to apply together.

-- Communicating with teachers at the other schools and completing the application.
+- Communicating with teachers at the other schools to complete the application.